Brewski-Dev/Brewski-Dev/README.md

 ![IT Specialist & Master of the Frontend Arts @ Plantasjen Group](https://img.shields.io/badge/-IT%20Specialist%20%26%20Master%20of%20the%20Frontend%20Arts%20%40%20Plantasjen%20Group-6257ff?style=flat)

-<p style="padding:1rem; border: 1px solid #555; border-radius:0.2rem;">I'm a Frontend Developer with a passion for design and technology.
+<p>I'm a Frontend Developer with a passion for design and technology.
 I love creating user-friendly interfaces and improving the user experience.
 All coding projects are built from the ground up, this means planning, designing, and implementing solutions.
 I'm also a strong believer in the power of collaboration and teamwork.
 I enjoy working with diverse teams and bringing my unique perspective to the table.
 Whether it's front-end development, UX design, or project management, I'm always looking for ways to improve and grow as a professional.</p>

 ---

-## 📚 Languages & Tools
+### 📚 Languages & Tools

 <div style="display:flex; gap:1rem;">
   <img width="30px" alt="JavaScript" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-original.svg" />